Kraks/2048.idr/README.md

 This project aims to learn & show dependent type programming in Idris.

-I implemented two version of game 2048:
+I implemented two versions of game 2048:

 * `2048.idr` shows how to achieve it in Idris just using traditional type system.